everactive/network-manager/docs/configure-wifi-connections.md

 ## Establish a Wireless Connection

 This section will show how to establish a wifi connection to the wireles network.
-Note that connecting directly will create an implicit connection.
+Note that connecting directly will create implicitly a connection (that can be seen with "nmcli c").
 The naming of such will follow "SSID N" pattern, where N is a number.

 First, determine the name of the WiFi interface: